 Partial dentures benefit those with a few missing teeth and are often referred to as bridges.
 They consist of a plate with one or more prosthetic teeth.
 If your remaining natural teeth are strong and sufficient, a partial bridge could be a solution.
 Dental implants can provide a solid foundation for those whose natural teeth can’t uphold a partial denture device.

 Complete dentures, on the other hand, replace your entire set of teeth.
-We also offer implant-supported dentures to maintain your facial structure and provide greater stability.
+We also offer implant supported dentures in O’Fallon, IL, to maintain your facial structure and provide greater stability.

 The Complete Denture Process

 Receiving complete dentures requires several appointments over approximately three weeks.
 Once our dentists determine the best option, you can expect the following steps:

 - Taking measurements of your bite

 - Creating models in the exact shape and size of the future dentures

 - Trying the model several times to ensure proper color, shape, and fit